navtemmt/OpenApiPy/README.md

 - **MT5 allowed WebRequest URL**: `http://127.0.0.1:3140`

 Reason:

-- MT4 `WebRequest()` is commonly used with protocol-default ports, so `http://127.0.0.1` is the safer MT4 setting.
+- MT4 `WebRequest()` commonly uses protocol-default ports, so `http://127.0.0.1` is the safer MT4 setting.
-- MT5 may continue using `http://127.0.0.1:3140` if that path is already working in your environment.
+- MT5 can continue using `http://127.0.0.1:3140` if that path already works in your environment.

 Important:

 - Set only the **base URL** in the EA input.
 - Do **not** append `/trade_signal` manually in the EA settings, because the EA code appends that path automatically.